Niir Project Consultancy Services

 Manufacturing of Freeze Dried Fruits & Vegetables

-From a manufacturing standpoint, freeze-drying removes moisture via sublimation at low temperature and pressure, producing products that retain color, flavor, shape, and a porous, delightfully crisp texture—with excellent nutrient preservation versus heat-dried alternatives.
-This is precisely what consumers want: real fruit, minimal processing, no added sugar (unless you choose to), and a label that’s easy to understand.
+From a manufacturing perspective, freeze-dried fruit is made by removing moisture via sublimation at low temperature and pressure, resulting in a product that protects color, flavor, shape, and a porous, pleasingly crisp texture, and has excellent preservation of nutrients in comparison to heat-dried alternatives.
+This is exactly what consumers want: real fruit, little processing, no added sugar (unless you want), and easy on the label.

 Global Market Forecast, Demand & Growth Drivers